burrsutter/docling-tutorial/README.md

 ```

-If no path is provided, it will look for a file named `sample.pdf` in the current directory.
+If no path is provided, it will look for a file named `sample.pdf` in the `sample-pdfs` directory.

 ### 3. CLI Example

 Docling also provides a convenient command-line interface.
-The `cli_example.sh` script demonstrates how to use it:

 ```bash
 # Basic usage